svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 ![Vivado project creation wizard.](./media/vivado_step1_create_prj.jpg) | ![Vivado project creation wizard.](./media/vivado_step2_wizard1.jpg)

-The GUI that starts up for project creation had some cosmetic changes since last time I used Vivado but when it comes fucntionality it seems the same.
+The GUI that starts up for project creation had some cosmetic changes since last time I used Vivado but when it comes functionality it seems the same.

 Choose a name and location for the project, in this case “ZynqOpenCL”